-Translating research into actions can often be seen as more of an art than a science.
+Translating research into actions is often more art than science.
 It takes practice and experience to be able to navigate this grey area.
-We have found that using a device such as a “how might we” question is a very useful tool.
+We have found the “how might we” question to be a very useful tool.

-A how might we, or HMW, is a question used to facilitate brainstorming that prompts the group to consider future possibilities within an opportunity space.
+A how might we, or HMW, is a question used to facilitate brainstorming.
+It prompts the group to consider future possibilities within an opportunity space.
 This approach can help teams begin to move from insights to ideas.
 This article will introduce you to key components that are helpful when building a HMW question.

 Turning insights into fodder for innovation

 After completing field research and uncovering insights and opportunities, the design team can begin to write HMW questions to synthesize the research.
 These HMW questions are framed guides for possible new solutions.
 The team can imagine what the future state could look like within these frames.
 Identifying the frame with the correct focus is key because the wrong frame can exclude potential solutions or create solutions that do not address the problem at hand.